 How to Treat Dry Skin

-Once your skin has been cleansed, the key is to use lotions that keep your skin hydrated and create a protective barrier that locks moisture into your skin, while also preventing environmental factors from getting inside.
-Adams recommends looking for a body lotion with ceramides, a natural lipid that helps retain skin’s moisture levels.
+Once your skin has been cleansed, the key is to use a lotion for dry skin that keeps skin hydrated and creates a protective barrier that locks moisture into your skin, while also preventing environmental factors from getting inside.
+Adams recommends looking for a wet skin moisturizer with ceramides, a natural lipid that helps retain skin’s moisture levels.
 Adams also suggests, “For sensitive skin around the eyes, try something lightweight that will rub in easily as to not irritate the skin.
-Look for a lotion with ingredients like glycerin.”
+Look for a fragrance free lotion that contains ingredients like glycerin.”

 Check out the dermatologist-approved tips below for more information on how to treat dry skin and what ingredients to look for.